 Do you ever find that your inspiration, for whatever it may be, strikes at the weirdest times?

 However I also text myself other things such as items we need from the shop and appointment reminders.
-My current me-to-me text screen looks like:
+With the state of my current me-to-me texts, I'm expectihng a welfare call from O2.

 Inspiration hit me like a ton of bricks on Sunday evening, which is a surprisingly nice and welcomed change from the usual SMONDAY feeling (you know, the moment Sunday stops feeling like a Sunday and the anxiety of Monday kicks in).